 New York Cares not only provides opportunities for adults to give back to their communities, but also has hundred of youth projects available.
 Teen group projects encourage those 14 and older to join up with a group leader (21 and older) for various activities, including serving meals to the homeless, spending time with seniors, and helping younger kids with their homework.
 Instill the value of service at an even younger age by signing up for a family-friendly project and bringing your child to volunteer alongside you.

 Register with Food Bank for New York City and check the site’s volunteer calendar for some great opportunities.
 Weekend Repack in Hunts Point occurs on select Saturdays—kids ages 5+ and their parents can help sort donated/bulk items into boxes of specific categories and weights.
-The organization also hosts Shop & Stock events where volunteers ages 13 and up can help restock shelves, assist with checkout and help clients get items from the pantry.

 Did you know that about one in four NYC kids faces hunger?
 Join in on this nonprofit's Friendsgiving campaign by hosting a Thanksgiving celebration with other local families and friends to raise money for those in need.
 Sign up online, then invite friends and begin fundraising—the average cost of a Thanksgiving meal is $49, so see how many dinners your group can cover.
 While you're enjoying one another's company, you can help put food on the tables of the less fortunate.
 Get the kids involved by reading through the fundraising tips and assigning them a task from the host checklist.